Have you been asked to attend an invite-only speed awareness course?

 Fined 150% of relevant weekly income

-Magistrates have 25% leeway for imposing fines.
 This means mitigating circumstances might reduce your fine to 25% - but you could also end up paying 175% in Band C!

 Do I Have to Attend a Speed Awareness Course?

-A speed awareness course is not compulsory.
-If you have been offered a speed awareness course, you can choose to do one of the following:
+If you have been offered the speed awareness course, you can choose to do one of the following:

-• Book and attend the speed awareness course
+• Book and attend the course

 • Appeal the offence and attend a court hearing